Bunkai9448/Marmalade_Boy_SGB/old emu 4 testing/README.md

 To playtest, I normally use mgba or mesen-s (in addition with real hardware).
 However, my oldest laptopt doesn't have enough resources for those.
 This emulator fills that particular gap.

-The build from this repo is for debian bookworm in an old laptopt, with 1GB RAM and 32bits arquitecture.
+The [build](https://github.com/Bunkai9448/Marmalade_Boy_SGB/blob/main/old%20emu%204%20testing/sdl2gnuboy_emu) from this repo is for debian bookworm in an old laptopt, with 1GB RAM and 32bits arquitecture.

-I've also added a mini shell script to run the executable and display the controls in the same terminal for quick use.
+I've also added a [simple shell script](https://github.com/Bunkai9448/Marmalade_Boy_SGB/blob/main/old%20emu%204%20testing/sdl2gnuboy_play.sh) to run the executable and display the controls in the same terminal for quick use.

 Below is the original README from the source, https://github.com/AlexOberhofer/SDL2-GNUBoy/